Last Updated on August 19, 2021

 Looking for a less-touristy, off-the-beaten path addition to your Portugal itinerary?
 I’ve got a contender: the hidden gem of Tavira, Portugal in the eastern Algarve region.
 Bypass the crowds of Faro and Lagos, and head straight to this charming city on the south coast of Portugal.
 With beautiful beaches, a picturesque old town and accessible location, it’s a great choice for where to stay in the Algarve.

 Tavira’s location, unique accommodation options, and small-town vibe make it a great base for exploring the Algarve region.
 Or, you can just enjoy the slower pace of Tavira’s calm beaches, sights and restaurants, and maybe take in a round of golf at a nearby course.
-Read on for the best things to do in Tavira, where to stay in in the Algarve, and how to plan your trip to this lesser-known Portugal gem.
+Read on for the best things to do in Tavira, where to stay, and how to plan your trip to this lesser-known Portugal gem.

 Getting to Tavira, Algarve